I Come to You: Allentown | Bethlehem | Doylestown | Easton | Lansdale | Lehighton | Perkasie | Quakertown | Stroudsburg

 At trial the defense alleged that the motorcycle rider was driving too fast, was inattentive and had plenty of time to avoid the motorcycle-truck accident.
 Another tractor-trailer driver was called as a defense witness to testify at trial.
 The rider's attorney cross-examined him regarding alleged prior inconsistent statements he gave to the investigating police officer and an insurance company representative.

-The Centre County Trial Judge refused to admit into evidence the summaries of the witness' statements.
-The jury found the motorcycle rider 53% at fault for the crash and his personal injury claim was dismissed.
-The Appeals Court upheld the lower court ruling since a summary of a witness's statement can't be used for impeachment purposes unless it was adopted by the witness as his own.
-Croyle v.
+The Centre County Trial Judge refused to admit into evidence the summaries of the witness’ statements.
+The jury found the motorcycle rider 53% at fault for the crash and his personal injury was dismissed.
+The Appeals Court upheld the lower court ruling since a summary of a witness’s statement can’t be used for impeachment purposes unless it was adopted by the witness as his own.
+Crovle v.
 Smith, 918 A.2d 142 (Pa.
 Super.
 2007)

-Household Exclusion Does Not
+Household Exclusion Does Not Apply to Partner After Motorcycle Accident

 A 2007 ruling by the Superior Court of PA reinstated a Pennsylvania motorcycle accident victim's claim for additional underinsured motorist benefits.
 The motorcycle owner was a partner in a business operating a machine shop.
 He personally owned a Harley-Davidson which he would sometimes use to make customer calls for the partnership.
 The business purchased a commercial insurance policy, including automobile insurance, from Continental Casualty Company.
 Two vehicles specifically owned by the partnership were the only listed motor vehicles on the auto policy.